-It IS possible for foreigners to own property in Mexico—even by the beach.
+It is possible for foreigners to own property in Mexico—even by the beach.
 However, regardless of whether you are Mexican or not, you cannot own the beach.

-Just about every major beach destination in Mexico has a number of beaches which have no hotel or other property development near them.
+Just about every major beach destination in Mexico has stretches of beach which have no hotel or other property development near them.
 They are usually frequented by people playing ball sports, relaxing, sunbathing, having a picnic, or just watching the world go by.
 Some of them have palm groves or other shaded areas in the immediate vicinity; some also have beach-bars or kiosks selling a range of take-away food and drinks.
 These public areas are an ideal way to enjoy the local beaches and the sea if your home is situated inland from the beach front.

 Summers in Mexico near the beach can be very hot and sultry.
-Most people find that air conditioning is essential to stay cool, and especially to get a good night’s sleep.
-If you are building your own home, there are design elements that you can include to promote natural cooling and air ventilation, and thus reduce energy costs.
-However, you will probably need some air conditioning and fans, and with Mexico’s relatively high electricity prices, keeping cool can become a line item on your home budget in these hotter climates.
+While some people can get by using a ceiling fan, many people find that air conditioning is essential to stay cool during the hottest months (May-October)—and particularly to get a good night’s sleep.
+If you’re building your own home near the beach, there are design elements that you can employ to promote natural cooling and air ventilation, and thus reduce your energy costs.
+However, you will probably need some form of air conditioning and it’s relatively expensive to run because air conditioners consume large quantities of electricity, so keeping cool through the summer can become a line item on your home budget in these hotter climates.

 If the area where you are buying your home is subject to tropical storms and hurricanes, you will need to buy a home insurance policy that covers your property for damage caused by these.
 You can learn more about how to protect your home from unforeseen events on our comprehensive guide to Insuring Property in Mexico.